 How Much Do Dentures Cost?

 The price of dentures is dependent on the type of false teeth you need and the materials used.
 For example, complete dentures will cost more than partial dentures, and chrome-plated dentures will cost more than acrylic.
-According to the 2020 national dental fee survey, a full upper and lower conventional denture (item 719) in Australia can cost up to $4,000.
+Based on data from the Australian Dental Association, a full upper and lower conventional denture (item 719) in Australia can cost up to $4,000.
 For either an upper or lower denture (not both) the cost can be up to $2,200.
-With smile.com.au dental cover, you save up to 40% off the price of dentures.
+With smile.com.au dental cover, you are guaranteed reduced and capped fees on dentures.